Every two months, we survey 600 mid-sized business leaders across the country to understand their expectations and priorities for the future.

 UK economic outlook

-Optimism about the outlook of the UK economy has rebounded in February, jumping significantly to 75%.
-This is +6 percentage points higher than the rolling average since the Tracker began in January 2021.
-Those who are pessimistic also halved in February, compared to December, reaching the lowest level seen since August 2023.
+Optimism about the outlook of the UK economy has faltered slightly in April, falling from 75% to 73%.
+However, this is still +4 percentage points higher than the rolling average since the Tracker began in January 2021.
+Those who are pessimistic also remained steady, increasing just +1pp in April, compared to February.

 Optimism on the outlook of the UK economy over next 6 months